 - Debug[GPS][Info]: TTFF=133s PDOP(x10)=33 3Dfix=1

-This states that the device obtained a fix in 133 seconds.
+This states that the device obtained a fix in 133 seconds with a PDOP of 3.3

 - Debug[GPS][Info]: Valid=135s PDOP(x10)=19 3Dfix=1:

-The device obtained a valid fix in 135 seconds.
+The device obtained a valid fix in 135 seconds with a PDPO of 1.9.
 This is after the fix has met the minimum requirements for a good fix.
 These are usually set-able in System Parameters.

 - Debug[GPS][Info]: SAT4 42322,38000,35322,29322: